metalninja1001/luhnvalidator/README.md

 # 🛂 luhnvalidator
-This is a Android app to check the validity of a South African ID number
+This is an Android app to check the validity of a South African ID number

 ## 🗺️ How to
 - Download the apk to your Android mobile device.